armory/docs/content/en/armory-enterprise/feature-status/armory-enterprise-matrix/_index.md

 This compatibility matrix details what is supported in the latest Armory Enterprise release.
 Compatibility is for all minor version of a major release version.
 For example, the information for 2.27 applies to all versions of 2.27.x, such as 2.27.0 and 2.27.1.
 Note that although Spinnaker™ is part of Armory Enterprise, what Open Source Spinnaker supports and what Armory supports is not a one-to-one relationship.

-You can find the compatibility release matrix for previous Armory Enterprise versions in the docs version for the release you are using:
+You can find the compatibility matrix for previous Armory Enterprise releases in the docs version for the release you are using:

 * [Armory Enterprise v2.26 compatibility matrix](https://v2-26.docs.armory.io/docs/feature-status/armory-enterprise-matrix/)
 * [Armory Enterprise v2.25 compatibility matrix](https://v2-25.docs.armory.io/docs/armory-enterprise-matrix/)
 * [Armory Enterprise v2.24 compatibility matrix](https://v2-24.docs.armory.io/docs/armory-platform-matrix/)

+>See {{< linkWithTitle "system-requirements" >}} for information about the system requirements you need to install Armory Enterprise.

 <!-- If you don't want to make markdown tables manually, use something like https://www.tablesgenerator.com/markdown_tables#
 Or you can write raw HTML :shrug: You might want to do that if you need to do bulleted lists etc inside of the table Or a mixture of html + markdown. ## Deployment targets has an example of what this might look like -->

-> For information about the system requirements to install Armory Enterprise, see {{< linkWithTitle "system-requirements" >}}.
-Previously, some of that information, such as storage requirements, was listed on this page.

 ## Legend
 <!-- Copy and paste the below badges that apply to your area -->